 Embarking on your entrepreneurial instincts can invoke multiple levels of fear, excitement, anxiety, serenity, and joy…sometimes all at once.
-Picking a name for your company that meet the needs you dream of, as well as communicate to your target clients the intentions of your business, is a tricky ‘business’ in and of itself!
+Picking a name for your company that meets the needs you dream of, as well as communicates to your target clients the intentions of your business, is a tricky ‘business’ in and of itself!
 My experience was one of amazing serendipity.

 Waiting on the right name felt a bit like a river being dammed up.
 I couldn’t build my website, I couldn’t make business cards, I couldn’t start working on my brand, I couldn’t initiate my business bank accounts, etc.

 After locking in the details, I broadened my internet search on what someone searching for ‘New Horizon xxx’ might find.
 I found a New Horizons funeral home (catchy), New Horizons architecture service, and then … could it be? … a NASA webpage.
-I have a long history with NASA, (as you may already know) and was excited for this new endeavor to be a non-NASA embarkation.
+I have a long history with NASA and was excited for this new endeavor to be a non-NASA embarkation.
 Yet, here is NASA again.

 I clicked on the link for the NASA New Horizons mission (http://pluto.jhuapl.edu/index.php).
 Turns out, in 2006, NASA launched an unmanned spacecraft to take the first detailed images of Pluto (which at that time was still considered a planet).
-If you chose to read further on the link above, you’ll discover that the Kuiper Belt (of which Pluto is a part of) may contain many more object similar to Pluto, hence the new designation for the ‘non-planet’ called Pluto.
+If you chose to read further on the link above, you’ll discover that the Kuiper Belt (of which Pluto is a part) may contain many more objects similar to Pluto, hence the new designation for the ‘non-planet’ called Pluto.

 Even more interesting.